Patryk-Pospiech/ReverseShell-PHP/README.md

 To set up the listener use command nc -lvnp 9001(port number can be changed to specific choice )

-In case where its failed to daemonise use encoding : URL encoding -double URL encoding - Base64
+In case where its failed to daemonise use encoding : URL encoding -double URL encoding - Base64 should be used

 The shell can be used for the following : sh, /bin/bash, /bin/sh, cmd, bash, powershell, pwsh, ash, bsh, csh, ksh, zsh, pdksh, tcsh, mksh, dash